Guide to translate your React and JS applications

 </Trans>

-{/* Context: helps translators differentiate translations for the same source text (IDs should be unique) */}
+{/* Context: to help translators and allow different translations for the same source text */}

 <div>